Golden Eagle

 Frequently called The King of Birds, this bird can easily weigh 10 lbs or more; the bird pictured above weighs roughly 12 pounds.
 Males tend to be 6 - 9 pounds, and females range 9 - 12 pounds.

 Sometimes called the Booted Eagle because of the way the feathers extend to the feet.
+It is also called the Mountain Eagle and the Royal Eagle.

 Links